dhei/azure-mobile-apps-net-client/README.md

     git submodule init
     git submodule update

-Please note this project uses git submodules which don't include in the archive if you are using "Download ZIP" button on GitHub.
+Please note that this project uses git submodules which isn't included in the archive if you are using "Download ZIP" button on GitHub.

 ## Supported platforms